3westrick/Django-React-social/README.md

 <strong>DO NOT CLOSE THE TERMINAL</strong>

 ## Installation | frontend
-redirect your location to frontend and then first-app folder and open aother terminal. you should already have [npm](https://nodejs.org/en/download) installed. now use npm to install required packages
+redirect your location to frontend and then first-app folder, and open another terminal. you should already have [npm](https://nodejs.org/en/download) installed. now use npm to install required packages
 ```bash